 Bragar Eagel & Squire, P.C.
 Is Investigating Polished, Inuit, Enviva, and Tattooed Chef and Encourages Investors to Contact the Firm

 NEW YORK, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Polished.com, Inc. (NYSEAmerican: POL), Intuit, Inc. (NASDAQ: INTU), Enviva, Inc. (NYSE: EVA), and Tattooed Chef, Inc. (NASDAQ: TTCF).
+21, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Polished.com, Inc. POL, Intuit, Inc. INTU, Enviva, Inc. EVA, and Tattooed Chef, Inc. TTCF.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 In July 2020, Polished (then known as 1847 Goedeker Inc.) conducted its initial public offering ("IPO"), selling shares priced at $9.00 per share.